-“Think and grow rich“, a book that probably came out long before its time, filled with instructions on developing a wealth mindset and achieving success.
-And because the information in this book was so exclusive and powerful it was only given to many of the powerful men of that time.
-John D. Rockefeller, Henry Ford, Franklin D. Roosevelt, Alexander Graham Bell, and Etc. Hill interviewed over 500 people and only reserved the then-original 118 copies to these who were important to his study.
+“Think and grow rich“, a book that probably came out long before its time, is filled with instructions on developing a wealth mindset and achieving success.
+It was because the information in this book is so exclusive and powerful it was only given to many of the powerful men of that time.
+John D. Rockefeller, Henry Ford, Franklin D. Roosevelt, Alexander Graham Bell, and more.
+Hill interviewed over 500 people and only reserved the then-original 118 copies to those who were important to his study.
 Greedy, right?
-However, as I read the book cover to cover, there was this one technique that stood out the most to me.
-This ‘Invisible Counselor‘ visualization exercise used by Hill to ultimately find ideas and inspiration.
+But when I read the book, there was this one technique that stood out the most to me.
+This visualization exercise was used by Hill to find both ideas and inspiration.
 I am going to explain exactly what this technique is and how to merge it into your life.

 Step one: Imagination is Key

 You can do this within the first 10 minutes of waking up in the morning or just when you’re about to go to bed at night.
 The first thing you do is close your eyes, and imagine yourself sitting down at the head of a council table with a group of people who YOU have invited there.
 These people can absolutely be whoever you want them to be.
 See us average folks don’t have the access or funds to call up Warren Buffett and ask him for financial advice or Mark Cuban for investment tips.
 They are just not in our grips, so why not create a conversation with them in your mind instead?
 What would they tell you?
 These people don’t necessarily have to be alive, they can be people who you admire who has since passed on.
 Now once you have set the mood for holding your business conference, you are ready to move on to step two.

 Step Two: Why are you meeting these people?